 The Claretians of the USA-CANADA Province recognize that sexual abuse by a member of a religious community constitutes a profound violation of trust in human relationships and can cause devastating pain and damage for the abused and their families, the local communities involved, and the Church at large.
 We will strive to accompany with compassion those who have been hurt by sexual abuse.

-When an allegation is made against a Claretian, the Province will seek to address promptly and pastorally the person bringing the allegation and a Province Review Board will promptly investigate and respond to the allegation.
+When an allegation is made against a Claretian, the Province will seek to address promptly and pastorally the person bringing the allegation and a Province Review Board will respond to the allegation.